Purely quadratic non-Gaussianity from tachyonic instability: Primordial black holes and scalar-induced gravitational

 Substituting Eq.~\eqref{eq:density_contrast} into the definition of the compaction function, one finds that during radiation domination ($w=1/3$) the compaction function reduces to~\cite{Musco:2018rwt,Young:2019yug}

-where the linear component
+where the linear component,

-is obtained from the leading–order approximation of Eq.~\eqref{eq:density_contrast}.
-Notably, the time dependence cancels out in the final expression, rendering $\mathcal{C}(r)$ conserved on super-horizon scales, in contrast to the evolving density contrast.
+is obtained from the leading-order approximation of Eq.~\eqref{eq:density_contrast}.
+Notably, the time dependence cancels out in the final expression, rendering $\mathcal{C}(r)$ conserved on superhorizon scales, in contrast to the evolving density contrast.

 From Eq.~\eqref{eq:non-linear-Com}, the compaction function reaches its maximum value $\mathcal{C}_{\rm max}=2/3$ or $\mathcal{C}_{\ell,{\rm max}}=4/3$, which marks the boundary between Type I and Type II perturbations~\cite{Kopp:2010sh}.
-Type I perturbations correspond to $\mathcal{C}_\ell\le4/3$, for which the areal radius increases monotonically with the comoving radius, whereas Type II perturbations correspond to $\mathcal{C}_\ell>4/3$, leading to a non-monotonic areal radius associated with a “separate-universe” configuration.
+Type I perturbations correspond to $\mathcal{C}_\ell\le4/3$, for which the areal radius increases monotonically with the comoving radius, whereas Type II perturbations correspond to $\mathcal{C}_\ell>4/3$, leading to a nonmonotonic areal radius associated with a “separate-universe” configuration.
 We specifically exclude Type II perturbations from our calculations because the probability of such extreme overdensities are generally exponentially suppressed relative to Type I perturbations, and their gravitational collapse mechanisms are currently not well understood~\cite{Kopp:2010sh}.